qrvey/partner-portal/docs/ui-docs/datasets/datasets.md

 ![datasets](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/13datasets.png#thumbnail-20)

-To access the Transformations screen click on the Transformation button on the top right corner of the columns list.
+To access the Transformations screen click on the Transformation button in the top right corner of the columns list.
 Transformations are discussed in detail in a <a href="/docs/ui-docs/datasets/transformations/" target="_blank">dedicated article</a>.
 Adding or changing Transformations will require a reload of the data if it has already been loaded.